hajdunorbert/hncomps/Documentation/hn-style/hn-style.md

 ## Installation

-Include `the hn-comps.js` JavaScript file in your project.
-Since you are dynamically loading the script based on the components used.
+Include the `hn-comps.js` JavaScript file in your project.
+Since the `HNComps` are dynamically loading the script based on the components used.

 ## Configuration